-- Stealing or copying of electronic files without permission. - Violating copyright laws. - Browsing the private files or accounts of others, except as provided by appropriate authority. - Performing unofficial activities that may degrade the performance of systems, such as the playing of electronic games. - Performing activities intended to circumvent security or access controls of any organization, including the possession or use of hardware or software tools intended to defeat software copy protection, discover passwords, identify security vulnerabilities, decrypt encrypted files, or compromise information security by any other means. - Writing, copying, executing, or attempting to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of or access to any University computer, network, or information. - Installing or attaching communication device(s) on computers or networks that allow off-campus devices to attach to the University network or computers without authorization. - Promoting or maintaining a personal or private business, or using University information resources for personal gain. - Using someone else's logon ID and password. - Conducting fraudulent or illegal activities. - Conducting fundraising, endorsing any product or service inconsistent with the mission of the university, lobbying, or participating in any partisan political activity. - Disclosing restricted University information. - Performing any act that may defame, libel, abuse, or tarnish the University or any person. - Engaging in conduct that is inconsistent with the stated goals and mission of the university.
+- Stealing or copying of electronic files without permission. - Violating copyright laws. - Browsing the private files or accounts of others, except as provided by appropriate authority. - Performing unofficial activities that may degrade the performance of systems, such as the playing of electronic games. - Performing activities intended to circumvent security or access controls of any organization, including the possession or use of hardware or software tools intended to defeat software copy protection, discover passwords, identify security vulnerabilities, decrypt encrypted files, or compromise information security by any other means. - Writing, copying, executing, or attempting to introduce any computer code designed to self-replicate, damage, or otherwise hinder the performance of or access to any University computer, network, or information. - Installing or attaching communication device(s) on computers or networks that allow off-campus devices to attach to the University network or computers without authorization. - Promoting or maintaining a personal or private business, or using University information resources for personal gain. - Using someone else's credentials. - Conducting fraudulent or illegal activities. - Conducting fundraising, endorsing any product or service inconsistent with the mission of the university, lobbying, or participating in any partisan political activity. - Disclosing restricted University information. - Any material that may defame or libel the University, the University System, the recipient, the sender, or any other person and is in violation of the University System of Georgia Acceptable Use Policy 5.1.3. - Information Technology services for unlawful purposes including fraudulent, threatening, defamatory, harassing, or obscene communications. - Engaging in conduct that is inconsistent with the stated goals and mission of the university.